 Interview Date: To be confirmed

-The University holds an Athena SWAN silver award in recognition of its’ continued commitment to improving equality for women in science and engineering.
-We will give due consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
-The University has a generous maternity policy*, and onsite childcare facilities.
+The University of Southampton is in the top 1% of world universities and in the top 10 of the UK’s research-intensive universities.
+The University of Southampton is committed to sustainability and being a globally responsible university and has recently been awarded the Platinum EcoAward.
+Equality, diversity and inclusion is central to the ethos in the School of Engineering.
+In recognition of our continued commitment to improving equality for women in science we were awarded an Athena SWAN bronze in 2013 and 2016.
+We give full consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
+The University has a generous maternity policy (subject to qualifying criteria) and onsite childcare facilities.